 Our reasons for traveling have changed over the years.
 The GeoVisions Foundation is constantly examining our purpose so we can articulate why we do what we do.
 Why we get out of bed in the morning, why our company even exists and why that should matter to anyone else.

 We have learned, through the history of GeoVisions Foundation, that many travelers expect to volunteer abroad in the country they visit.
-And, they want to work there, too.
+Also, they want to work there, too.
 Furthermore, when they return home, they expect — and are reaping — tangible personal and professional benefits from their time abroad.

 When I started recognizing the people at my subway stop, or when the waiters in the cafe near my host family started to hand me my coffee when I came in -- those were the times I started realizing that my host community was my home.
 And that was the most beautiful feeling of all.Sara Peterson, English Tutor - Spain